mikamautnerrohde/researchproject/Research Project Manual.md

 The external assessor should be a researcher from another group, who still has relevant expertise (whether topic-wise or method-wise) to assess the final report that is written on the project.

-One of the assessors will be d
+One of the assessors will be designated examiner, and will hold ultimate responsibility for the final grade.
+This examiner needs to be a UvA employee with a doctoral degree.

-grade.

-Table 1

-summarizes

-the requirements and responsibilities of the
+Table 1 summarizes the requirements and responsibilities of the different roles.

-different roles.

 Please note that the tasks